DarknessFX/UEFontViewer/README.md

 ### FontViewer project

 .
 Download the repository and open FontViewer.uproject.<br/>
 .
-In Content Browser, got to Content > Tools > FontViewer, right-click FontViewer and select Run Editor Utility Widget.
+In Content Browser, go to Content > Tools > FontViewer, right-click FontViewer and select Run Editor Utility Widget.

 ### Tool inside your project

 .
 Download the repository, copy Tools folder to you project Content folder.<br/>
 .
-In Content Browser, got to Content > Tools > FontViewer, right-click FontViewer and select Run Editor Utility Widget.
+In Content Browser, go to Content > Tools > FontViewer, right-click FontViewer and select Run Editor Utility Widget.

 ## Credits